ShruthiSuresh22/Cricket-Board-Management-System/1_Requirements/1_Requirements.md

 ## SWOT ANALYSIS
 ![SWOT ANALYSIS](https://github.com/12345292/Cricket-Board-Management-System/blob/main/1_Requirements/SWOT.png)

+# 4W&#39;s and 1&#39;H

+## Who:
+* Children and young inquisitive teenagers who enjoy challenging themselves in miscellaneous domains.

+## What:
+* The quiz aims to not only test. but also improve the user's knowledge, through various questions of varying difficulty.

+## Where:
+* This game can be played anywhere and is supported by most of the platforms without the use of internet.
 # Detail requirements
 ## High Level Requirements:
 | ID | Description | Category | Status |